aryad-16/BitsShop/README.md

 # BitsShop

-A multi-platform app (Currently under development) to help BITSians trade books, devices, and other stuff on campus.
+A multi-platform app to help BITSians trade books, devices, and other stuff on campus.